-Concerts, other ‘soft targets’ remain vulnerable to attack, experts say
+Concerts, other soft targets remain vulnerable to attack, experts say

+“It now shows the vulnerability that’s out there,” Gomez said on “Good Morning America.”

-iStock/Thinkstock(NEW YORK) — The deadly blast outside the security barriers of an Ariana Grande concert in Manchester, England, marks the latest instance where a terror attack unfolded at a location that symbolized Western culture and also provided a so-called soft target.
+The Las Vegas shooting comes over four months after another instance in which a concert was chosen as a target for a deadly attack.
+In May, there was a deadly blast outside the security barriers of an Ariana Grande concert in Manchester, England.
+The bombing killed 22 people and injured 250 others.

-Experts tell ABC News that soft targets offer terrorists both practical and symbolic value.
+Experts told ABC News then that so-called soft targets offer terrorists practical and symbolic value.

-John Cohen, a former counter-terrorism coordinator for the Department of Homeland Security, listed concert venues, transportation hubs, hotels, shopping malls and sports venues as examples of soft targets.
+John Cohen, a former counterterrorism coordinator for the Department of Homeland Security, listed concert venues, transportation hubs, hotels, shopping malls and sports venues as examples of soft targets.

 “They are places that are difficult to harden because that would undermine the very reason they exist,” said Cohen, who is now an ABC News consultant.

-Manchester has now canceled concerts scheduled for later this week as musicians around the world expressed their horror and condolences.
+Officials said Monday they have found no connection between the Las Vegas shooting and any international terrorist group.
+Officials added that the suspect, 64-year-old Stephen Paddock, was not known to law enforcement.

-Karen Greenberg, director of the Center on National Security at Fordham University School of Law, said that an attack at a concert carries deep cultural connotations.
+Karen Greenberg, the director of the Center on National Security at Fordham University School of Law, told ABC News in May that an attack at a concert carries deep cultural significance.

 Evolving protection techniques